 Most of us will have days when we will have the opportunity to take offence.
-I want you to know that the choice is yours and if you are smart you will not take offence no matter how justifiable it is for you to do that.
+I want you to know that when that opportunity comes to take offense the choice is yours.
+If you are smart you will not take offence no matter how justifiable it is for you to do that.

-Once I let the offense in then I fed them almost daily so that their influence in me grew stronger.
-I want to tell you this because I don’t want you to be the same kind of fool I was, nor do I want you to suffer and inflict the same kind of damage to yourselves I did as a result of being offended for nearly twenty years.
+Once I let the offense in then I fed it almost daily so that its influence in me grew stronger.
+I want to tell you this because I don’t want you to be the same kind of fool I was.
+Nor do I want you to suffer and inflict the same kind of damage to yourselves.
+I especially do not want you to hold on to an offense for over twenty years.

 The incident over which I took offence happened when I was about 13 or 14 years old while I was at school.
-I wasn’t going to tell you what this incident was because it was so trivial and it will make me look real stupid if I tell you about it.
+I wasn’t going to tell you what this incident was because it was so trivial.
+Also it will make me look real stupid if I tell you about it.

 There was a bank of lockers in our form room (do you Americans call it a homeroom?) each one had a label to identify whose locker it was.
 Someone had scrawled on each label the word ‘STALE’ in capital letters.
 Stale was the nickname of one of the boys in our class at that time.
 I know, I told you it was stupid and trivial.

 Well we were unaware of this when the teacher gave us all a piece of paper.
 He told us to write in capital letters the word stale and our names.

 We all did this and then he collected in all the pieces of paper.
 The teacher then looked at all the pieces of paper.
 To my surprise and horror he decided that it was my handwriting.
 He said my hand writing looked like that scrawled on the lockers.
 Based on that he decided that I was the one responsible for the scrawling of Stale on the lockers.